- Email: email@example.com

-Michael Reimer joined the Institute for Quantum Computing (IQC) in 2015 as an Assistant Professor.
-He has a joint appointment with the Electrical & Computer Engineering department.
+Michael Reimer joined the Institute for Quantum Computing (IQC) in 2015 as an Assistant Professor in the Electrical and Computer Engineering department.

 After receiving his BSc in Physics at the University of Waterloo, Michael spent two years in industry at JDS Uniphase as an R&D Engineer.
 He then went on to earn his MSc in Engineering Physics at the Technical University of Munich in Germany.
 In 2010 he obtained his PhD in Physics at the University of Ottawa/National Research Council of Canada.

 From 2009 to 2014, Michael was a postdoctoral researcher at Technical University of Delft in the quantum optics lab of Professor Val Zwiller where he developed solid-state quantum devices.
 During that time, Michael made a huge impact in the development of single photon and entangled photon sources based on shaped nanowire heterostructures, as well as nanowire-based single electron devices and efficient nanowire avalanche photodiodes.
 In 2013, Michael was also an integral part of a recent start-up company, Single Quantum, developing highly efficient single-photon detectors based on superconducting nanowires.

 His research will focus on the development of quantum photonic devices and optical approaches needed to advance quantum information science and technologies, as well as to test fundamental questions in quantum photonics.

 His group aims to:

 - Realize a quantum repeater - a quantum device that extends the distance for transferring quantum information than what is currently possible

 - Perform quantum optics and algorithms on a semiconductor chip

 - Realize an efficient interface between stationary and flying quantum bits, an important milestone towards the Quantum Internet